wouterroos/aspire/src/Aspire.Dashboard/README.md

 It may also be run unsecured.
 Set `Dashboard:Otlp:AuthMode` to `Unsecured`.
 The OTLP endpoint will allow anonymous access.
 This setting is used during local development, but is not recommended if you attempt to host the dashboard in other settings.

-For more information, see the official .NET Aspire docs—[Dashboard configuration: OTLP authentication](https://learn.microsoft.com/dotnet/aspire/fundamentals/dashboard/configuration#otlp-authentication).
+For more information, see the official .NET Turbine docs—[Dashboard configuration: OTLP authentication](https://learn.microsoft.com/dotnet/Turbine/fundamentals/dashboard/configuration#otlp-authentication).

 #### OTLP client certification authentication